MarkStrendin/cybersecurity-writeups/htb-2023-hack-the-boo/web-ghostly-templates.md

 I eventually found this website, which discusses Server-Site Template Injection techniques: https://github.com/carlospolop/hacktricks/blob/master/pentesting-web/ssti-server-side-template-injection/README.md.
 This page has a section specifically about SSTI in Go: https://github.com/carlospolop/hacktricks/blob/master/pentesting-web/ssti-server-side-template-injection/README.md#ssti-in-go

-To quote this article:
-> If you want to find a RCE in go via SSTI, you should know that as you can access the given object to the template with {{ . }}, you can also call the objects methods.
-So, imagine that the passed object has a method called System that executes the given command, you could abuse it with: {{ .System "ls" }}

 It seems we should be able to reference any local or public object from the underlying code in our template, not just the ones they intended.
 We don't have a method called `System` like in the example, but lets see what we _do_ have...